pombreda/lepl/doc-src/manual/lexer.rst

 Lexer
 =====

-LEPL's lexer has not been used in earlier chapters of this manual.
+Lepl's lexer has not been used in earlier chapters of this manual.
 However, for many applications it will both simplify the grammar and give a more efficient parser.
 Some extensions, like :ref:`Line-Aware Parsing
 <offside>`, assume its use.